Menu

 • Oral tumors — Chronic inflammation from dental disease increases a pet’s risk for oral tumors.

 Many pets with dental disease show no signs because they are experts at hiding pain and discomfort.
-This is why regular dental exams are so important to your pet’s health.
+This is why regular dental exams are so crucial to your pet’s health.
 When the disease progresses, you may notice:

 • Bad breath